sapegin/washingcode-book/manuscript/120_Linting.md

 5. Enable ESLint autofix on file save in the editor.
 6. Add ESLint with autofix to the Git pre-commit hook using [Husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged) to make sure that all the code in the repository is linted.

+T> Some developers don’t like to have linters on a pre-commit hook because they want to be able to commit unfinished code to a branch either as a backup or to share it with someone.
+Running only linters (with autofix) and formatters but not type checking and tests in a hook is a good compromise, and works in most cases.
+We can always skip the hooks with the `--no-verify` option of the `git commit` command.

 Our ESLint config could look like this:

 ```js